Stattek/starstruck-rust/README.md

 # Starstruck
-- Starstruck is a game that I first built in C++ when I was in 8th grade as part of a project for my english class (of all things).
+- Starstruck is a game that I first created in C++ when I was in 8th grade as part of a project for my English class (of all things).
     - It became pretty good for what I had known at the time, and I was happy with how it turned out, but it could have had more.

 - This is a re-envisioning of that game but in Rust.
 Hopefully with some new features, as well.